jeancochrane/jeancochrane.com/content/pages/wheretobuy.md

 category: code
 type: work
 order: 3
-summary: Find the Chicagoland neighborhood that fits your needs, based on a variety of statistics.
+summary: Find the Chicagoland neighborhood that fits your needs, based on a variety of heuristics.
 thumbnail: /static/images/thumbnails/divvy.png